-ClickGUARD uses an account-level tracking template in Google Ads to track ad clicks.
-If you have a tracking template on a lower level (campaign, ad group, ad) the lower level tracking template will be used and the account level tracking template will be ignored.
+ClickGUARD uses an account-level tracking template in Google Ads to track Ad clicks.
+If you have a tracking template on a lower level (campaign, ad group, ad) the lower-level tracking template will be used and the account-level tracking template will be ignored.

 This can be solved in a multitude of ways.

-(1) Low level tracking tracking template not required
+(1) Low-level tracking template not required

 You are likely using a tracking template that looks like this:

-The fix is super easy, as all you have to do is leverage the final URL suffix for the entity or entities that have a tracking template (for example: your campaigns).
-You’ll basically move the additional parameters from the tracking template to the URL suffix and then remove the tracking template altogether.
+This fix is super easy, as all you have to do is leverage the final URL suffix for the entity or entities that have a tracking template (for example: your campaigns).
+You'll basically move the additional parameters from the tracking template to the URL suffix and then remove the tracking template altogether.